Postorgasmic illness syndrome: Signs and symptoms

 POIS symptoms, which are called a "POIS attack", can include some combination of the following: cognitive dysfunction, aphasia, severe muscle pain throughout the body, severe fatigue, weakness, and flu-like or allergy-like symptoms, such as sneezing, itchy eyes, and nasal irritation.
-Additional symptoms include headache, dizziness, lightheadedness, extreme hunger, sensory and motor problems, intense discomfort, irritability, anxiety, gastrointestinal disturbances, craving for relief, susceptibility to nervous system stresses (e.g. common cold), depressed mood, and difficulty communicating, remembering words, reading and retaining information, concentrating, and socializing.
+Additional symptoms include headache, dizziness, lightheadedness, extreme hunger, sensory and motor problems, intense discomfort, irritability, anxiety, gastrointestinal disturbances, craving for relief, susceptibility to nervous system stresses, depressed mood, and difficulty communicating, remembering words, reading and retaining information, concentrating, and socializing.
 Affected individuals may also experience intense warmth or cold.
 An online anonymous self-report study found that 80% of respondents always experienced the symptom cluster involving fatigue, insomnia, irritation, and concentration difficulties.

-The symptoms usually begin within 30 minutes of ejaculation, and can last for several days, sometimes up to a week.
+The symptoms usually begin within 30 minutes of orgasm, and can last for several days, sometimes up to a week.
 In some cases, symptoms may be delayed by 2 to 3 days or may last up to 2 weeks.

 In some men, the onset of POIS is in puberty, while in others, the onset is later in life.
 POIS that is manifest from the first ejaculations in adolescence is called primary type; POIS that starts later in life is called secondary type.

 Many individuals with POIS report lifelong premature ejaculation, with intravaginal ejaculation latency time (IELT) of less than one minute.